psf/black/docs/contributing/issue_triage.md

 ideal.
 For bug reports specifically, if the bug has already been fixed, try to check in with the issue opener that their specific case has been resolved before closing.

-Design and enhancement issues should be also closed when its clear the proposed change won't be implemented, whether that has been determined after a lot of discussion or just simply goes against _Black_'s ethos.
+Design and enhancement issues should be also closed when it's clear the proposed change won't be implemented, whether that has been determined after a lot of discussion or just simply goes against _Black_'s ethos.
 If such an issue turns heated, closing and locking is acceptable if it's severe enough (although checking in with the core team is probably